 These dogs are intense and active.
 If not kept busy, they can become destructive and aggressive.
-Care should always be taken around children and other dogs.
+Therefore, care should always be taken around children and other dogs.

 Suspicious and alert, these four-legged family members need socialization training.

-Known for aggressiveness, the Rottweiler must be trained and handled by someone who is fluent in pack leader training.
+Training and handling the Rotweiller should be done by someone fluent in pack leader training.

-They need to be well socialized in puppyhood so that they are not overly suspicious and territorial.
+Rottweilers should be well socialized in puppyhood.
+So they are not overly suspicious and territorial.

 If none of the above breeds meet your needs, consider one of the following, which also make great farm dog breeds: